IPCC report: 'reality check' as widespread climate changes rapidly intensify | DW | 09.08.2021

 "With every additional increment of global warming, changes in extremes continue to become larger," the authors wrote.

 Heavy rains that used to hit once a decade have already grown 30% more likely.
-But with a further 3 C of warming, they will strike two or even three times a decade, and unleash a third more water when they fall.
-Droughts that used to occur once every 10 years will leave soil barren and infertile four times a decade instead.
-Heat waves — already 2.8 times more likely and 1 C hotter than before the industrial revolution— will be 9.4 times more likely and 5 C hotter.
+But with a further 3 C of warming, they will strike two or even three times per decade, and unleash a third more water when they do fall.
+Droughts that used to occur once every 10 years will leave soil barren and infertile four times per decade instead.
+Heat waves — already 2.8 times more likely and 1 C hotter than before the industrial revolution — will be 9.4 times more likely and 5 C hotter.

-And the greater the warming, the greater the risk of the climate warping out of step with temperature rise.
-The report projects that heat waves that used to scorch the land once every 50 years will, in a world with 4 C of global warming, strike 39 times over the same time period instead.
+And the greater the warming, the greater the risk of the climate warping out of step in terms of temperature rise.
+The report projects heat waves that used to scorch the land once every 50 years will, in a world with 4 C of global warming, instead strike 39 times over the same time period instead.
 "The report clearly sets out the evidence of the urgency of action," said Veronika Eyring, an earth systems scientist at the German Aerospace Center and a co-author of the report.

 Some of the climate changes will spur further warming.
 Natural carbon sinks in the ocean and on land become less effective as the planet heats.
 Higher temperatures will thaw even more permafrost — releasing vast quantities of methane into the atmosphere — and melt snow and ice cover that reflects heat away from the planet.
 The Arctic is likely to be practically free of sea ice in September at least once before 2050.